 I would like to begin by updating you on Mercy Corps' situation in Turkey, from where we have delivered lifesaving aid to Syrians, with the permission and cooperation of the Turkish government, for the past 5 years.
+As you may be aware, just tion of the Turkish government, for the past 5 years.
 As you may be aware, just a few weeks ago, the Turkish government suddenly revoked Mercy Corps' registration allowing us to operate in Turkey.
 This action disrupts lifesaving assistance to 360,000 Syrians every month inside Syria and effectively ends our support to 100,000 Syrian refugees and Turkish children, women and men in Turkey.
 To date, our situation is not resolved, and we continue to seek a dialogue with Turkish officials so that we may resume our operations as soon as possible.
-In the meantime, we are shufting down our presence in Turkey, while working closely with
+In the meanting, we are shutting down our presence in Turkey, while working closely with meantime, we are shutting down our presence in Turkey while working closely with our partners and donors, including USAID's Office of Foreign Disaster Assistance and the State Department's Bureau for Population, Refugee and Migration- both of which have been extremely helpful-, to quickly fill any gaps in our assistance to Syrians in Syria and to identify solutions for refugee services in Turkey.

-To date, our situation is not resolved, and we continue to seek a dialogue with Turkish officials so that we may resume our operations as soon as possible.
-In the meantime, we are shutting down our presence in Turkey while working closely with our partners and donors, including USAID's Office of Foreign Disaster Assistance and the State Department's Bureau for Population, Refugee and Migration- both of which have been extremely helpful-, to quickly fill any gaps in our assistance to Syrians in Syria and to identify solutions for refugee services in Turkey.
 As you can imagine, this is a tough time for our team.
-I just received a note from one of our team mombors who have used on the border for 4 years behavior deliver
+I just received a note from the office of the partner who have worked on the bordon for A wave helping delivery.

-As you can imagine, this is a tough time for our team.
-I just received a note from one of our team members who has worked on the border for 4 years helping deliver almost 1 million food kits in Syria.
+one of our team members who has worked on the border for 4 years helping deliver almost 1 million food kits in Syria.
 He said: "We are sure that these problems will end soon just we ask you not to give up, please don't say we have done our best and it didn't work.
 We are sure that you will get that registration.
-We are proud of this work, we are proud of Mercy Corps, we have not done anything wrong, and this is why we all have a clear conscious [sic]."
+We are proud of this work, we are proud of Mercy Corps, we have not done anything wrong, and this is why we all have a clear conscious [sic].'